fpaupier/cancerous_cells_scans_processing/README.md

 ---

 ## Directory organization
+The Notes.md files contains notes from reunions with the project member to ease the understanding of the code.

-The project is currently divided into two code section :
+The project is currently divided into two  section :

-1. The *refactored_code* folder containing the last version of our extraction pipe and the associated lesion and patient class.
+1. The *code* folder contains the extraction pipe and the associated lesion and patient class.
+Use the code in this folder to compute features from a patients data set.
 A few tests units are implemented (not exhaustive) to check for the global sanity of the code.
-Use the code in this folder to compute features from a patients data set.

-2. The old, deprecated, un-tested and buggy jupyter notebooks used to process the data are stored in the *deprecated_code* directory.
-They are not removed yet because they sometimes provide some insights on the dicom tags in a patient scan.
+2. The *docs* folder contains several publications used to motivate the choice of extraction features.
 ---

 ## Setting up a virtual environment